shalex75/LNCVM/README.md

 # LNCVM

-Targed:
-To contol list of Loconet CVs on Arduino.
+List with list of Loconet CVs on Arduino.
 With minimum using of RAM memory.

 Features:
-- placing default CV values and init list in programm memory (don't use RAM):
+- default CV values and master list saves in programm memory (don't use RAM):
+- CV master-record:
-    * store CV addres;
+    * CV addres;
-    * store default value;
+    * default value;
-    * store text;
+    * text;
 - support EEPROM to store CV values;
-- support two groups of CV:
+- support two kind of CV-groups:
-    * system;
+    * systems CV;
-    * user;
+    * users CV;
-- support special system CVS:
+- support special system CVs:
    * reset CVs values to default;
    * reset Arduino;
-- fast searching by Loconet CV addres;
-- simple using in your owm code;

-How to use:
-You can  found an example in Examples folder.
+How to use: you can found an example in Examples folder.